The Comfort of Strangers (film): Plot

 While walking through the city, Colin and Mary stumble upon Robert and Caroline's residence by happenstance.
 Caroline, out on a balcony, notices them, and calls out for them to come and visit.
 Caroline and Robert inform the couple that they will be leaving the next day to visit Caroline's family in Canada.
 Robert insists Colin accompany him on a short trip to tend to his bar, to which he agrees.
 Caroline stays with Mary at the house, and finds the home is mostly packed.
 Caroline tells Mary that she and Robert plan to sell it when they return.
 Over tea, Caroline tells Mary her back injury stems from years of sadomasochistic sex that she and Robert engage in.
 Meanwhile, Robert tells Colin he is selling his bar.
 Colin asks Robert why he took photographs of him, but Robert continues to steer the conversation toward anecdotes relating to his family.

 Mary begins to suffer vertigo, and suspects she has been drugged.
-She is escorted by Caroline to a bedroom, where she finds the walls covered in photographs of her and (mostly) Colin taken over the course of their vacation.
-Caroline explains that Robert has been stalking the couple since the day they arrived, having passed them on the street.
+She is escorted by Caroline to a bedroom, where she finds the walls covered in photographs of Colin taken over the course of their vacation.
+Caroline explains that Robert has been stalking him since the day they arrived, having passed the couple on the street.
 Robert and Colin return to the house, and Colin is alarmed to find Mary unable to speak.
-Realizing that he and Mary have been lured there to take part in Robert and Caroline's twisted sex game, Colin attempts to fight the couple off, but they slash his throat with a razor as Mary helplessly watches.
-As Colin bleeds to death, Robert and Caroline begin to have sex.
+Colin attempts to get the couple to call for a doctor for Mary but they slash his throat with a razor as Mary helplessly watches.
+As Colin bleeds to death, Robert and Caroline embrace.

 Later, Mary is questioned by the Italian police before she goes to view Colin's body.
 As she is escorted out of the police station, Robert and Caroline are interrogated.
-As the detectives commence their interview with Robert, he begins telling another story about his father.
+As the detectives commence their interview with Robert, he begins telling the same story about his father.

 Cast

 Reception

-Upon release, The Comfort of Strangers received generally favorable reviews from critics.
+Upon release, The Comfort of Strangers received generally mixed reviews from critics.
+Rotten Tomatoes gives a rating of 54% from 24 reviews.
 It holds a rating of 61% on Metacritic from 20 reviews.
 Vincent Canby of the New York Times reviewed the film positively, saying "Mr. Schrader is a director of great rigor and discipline.
 The movie is fascinated by the baroque behavior it observes, but without imitating it."
-Roger Ebert gave the film a generally positive review, rated it 2.5 stars out of 4, and said:
+Roger Ebert gave the film a mixed review, rated it 2.5 stars out of 4, and said:

 Peter Travers of Rolling Stone also wrote a generally positive review, commenting that "Schrader is an astute guide through the circuitous byways of sexual manipulation.
 His hypnotic thriller supplies intelligent pleasures as well as gruesome chills."
 Slant Magazine gave it 4 stars out of 5, calling it "underrated" in a more recent review.

-The film was released in home video by the Criterion Collection in 2020.
+The film was released on home video by the Criterion Collection in 2020.